betterify-in/andromeda-hugo/content/about.md

 who_we_are:
   enable: true
   subtitle: "Who We Are"
-  title: "Hello, We help in Better Financial Management"
+  title: "Hello, We help in <mark>Better</mark> Financial Management"
-  description: "We all at **Betterify** very strongly believe that all business productivity and performance is the result of a strong motivated team of professionals with hands on industry expertise and experience.
+  description: "We all at <mark>Betterify</mark> very strongly believe that all business productivity and performance is the result of a strong motivated team of professionals with hands on industry expertise and experience.
 We are a team of professionals with huge industry experience and expertise.
 The key to every business success is a mutual trust."

   image: "images/about/01.jpg"